 The Automation Engineer speaks to Alex Harvey – US marketing director for Control Techniques – to learn his view on what the future holds for automation in America.
+We’ve also published articles focusing on India and China.

 It is often said that the manufacturing sector in the developed world, and particularly in the USA, is in decline.
 And a promise to reinvigorate American manufacturing is a standard part of any presidential election campaign.